Open to Imports

 The national control system has been recognized as equivalent by the European Union in 2003, which means that Costa Rica has a third country status according to EU 834/2007 and 889/2008 in the European Union.

-Costa Rica, Honduras, Guatemala, El Salvador, Nicaragua, plus Panama and the Dominican Republic are benchmarking their standards to a regional organic standard - the Central America Regional Standard.
-August 2016 these regional standards were put before the World Trade Organization for comment.
+Costa Rica, Honduras, Guatemala, El Salvador, Nicaragua, plus Panama and the Dominican Republic have benchmarked their standards to a regional organic standard - the Central America Regional Standard.
+The standard is now implemented as regulations in these countries..

 Additional Information: